 1. Time it right

 Timing is everything.
-Whether you’re after some emotional support or the latest iPhone, you’ve got to time it right.
-Tune into what’s going on in the family, and pick a time to talk when the olds aren’t stressed or distracted by other things.
-It may be easier to have a convo when you’re in the car, rather than during the morning stress o’clock when everyone is trying to leave the house.
+Whether you’re after some emotional support or something else, you’ve got to get the timing right.
+Tune into what’s going on in the family, and pick a time to talk when your parents/carers aren’t stressed or distracted by other things.
+It may be easier to have a conversation when you’re in the car, rather than during the morning when everyone is trying to leave the house.
 It also helps to start with an opener like, ‘Hey, do you have time for a chat today?’

 2. Use ‘I’ statements

-The short version: ‘I’ = constructive conversation; ‘You’ = huge argument.
+The short version: ‘I’ = constructive conversation; ‘You’ = potential argument.

 The ‘no pressure’ approach to communication can work really well.
 Here’s how you do it: ‘Hey, I wanted to talk to you about [insert issue here], but I don’t need an answer right now.
 I just want to put it out there for you to think about and get back to me when you’re ready.’